perxpective/BED-CA2/README.md

 - transfers.html

 ## Updates to Basic Requirement Fufillment (Additional Endpoints)
+Added the following additional endpoints to enable maximum functionality of the website:
+-

 ## Bonus Features Fufillment
 - Uploading of actual image for aircraft seats when creating new flights